British Army during the First World War: Artillery tactics

 8 in howitzers of the 39th Siege Battery, Royal Garrison Artillery conducting a shoot in the Fricourt-Mametz valley, August 1916, during the battle of the Somme.

 Prior to the war, the artillery worked independently and was taught to support the infantry to ensure a successful attack.
 In 1914, the heaviest artillery gun was the 60-pounder, with four in each heavy battery.
 The Royal Horse Artillery employed the 13-pounder, while the Royal Field Artillery used the 18-pounder gun.
 By 1918, the situation had changed and the artillery were the dominant force on the battlefield.
 Between 1914 and 1918, the Royal Field Artillery increased from 45 to 173 field brigades, while the heavy and siege artillery of the Royal Garrison Artillery had increased from 32 heavy and six siege batteries to 117 and 401 respectively.
 With this increase in the number of batteries of heavier guns, the armies needed to find a more efficient method of moving the heavier guns around.

 It was proving difficult to find the number of draught horses required.
-The War Office ordered over 1,000 Holts caterpillar tractors, which transformed the mobility of the siege artillery.
+The War Office ordered over 1,000 Holt 75 caterpillar tractors, which transformed the mobility of the siege artillery.
 The army also mounted a variety of surplus naval guns on various railway platforms to provide mobile long-range heavy artillery on the Western Front.

 Until 1914, artillery generally fired over open sights at visible targets, the largest unit accustomed to firing at a single target was the artillery regiment or brigade.
 One innovation brought about by the adoption of trench warfare was the barrage, a term first used in the battle of Neuve Chapelle in 1915.
 Trench warfare had created the need for indirect fire, with the use of observers, more sophisticated artillery fire plans, and an increasingly scientific approach to gunnery where artillerymen had to use increasingly complicated calculations to lay the guns.
 Individual guns were aimed so that their fall of shot was coordinated with others to form a patternin the case of a barrage the pattern was a line.

 The creeping barrage was a barrage that lifted in small increments, perhaps 50 yd, so that it moved forward slowly, keeping pace with the infantry, who were trained to follow close behind the moving wall of their own fire, often as close as 55 yd.
 Infantry commanders were encouraged to keep their troops as close to the barrage as possible, even at the risk of casualties from friendly fire.
 A creeping barrage could maintain the element of surprise, with guns opening fire only shortly before the assault troops moved off.
 It was useful when enemy positions had not been thoroughly reconnoitred as it did not depend on identifying individual targets in advance.